 Speaker: Jay Moore, Professional Artist and Parker Resident

 A native of Colorado, artist Jay Moore will recount his adventures hiking and exploring to gather inspiration for his paintings over the past 30 years.
 See the most beautiful scenery the state has to offer through his oil paintings.
 He will describe the process and thought that goes into every work.
 Sleeping under the stars, bathing in high mountain streams and wildlife encounters are all part of the job.
 There will be a Q/A session at the end of the power point program.

 Front Range Corridor Paleontology

 Wednesday, February 5, 6:30 p.m.

-Speaker: Dr. Ian Miller, PhD, Department Chair of Earth Sciences and Curator of Paleontology, Denver Museum of Nature and Science
+Speaker: Dr. Ian Miller, PhD, Director of the Earth and Space Sciences, Curator of Paleobotany, Denver Museum of Nature and Science

 Healing Arts and the Importance it Plays in the Healing Process